 - Gellner, D. N. & Snellinger, A. Source Force.
 This concise write-up on the subject is excellent!
 [Added on July 2, after the publication of the blog post, as I came across it only then.]

-- Click here for the image of an exchange I had with a UWC Scholarship candidate in 2015, following the conclusion of 2016-scholars selection.
+- Click here for the image of an exchange I had, in 2015, with a UWC Scholarship candidate, following the conclusion of 2016-scholars selection.
 In the selection, the candidate had come out towards the top but the family didn’t have enough financial resources to send them to any of UWC options available.
 He contacted me requesting my help in securing financial assistance from the Nepal UWC National Committee.
 Incidentally, I don’t personally know the candidate.
 [Added on July 18.]